qferre/atypeak/README.md

 - bed contains the result files, and tsvs of scores

 EXPLAIN THE SIGNIFICATION OF THE VARIOUS BEDS

+The output bed files are named according to whether they had normalization applied or not.
+For most use cases, use the BED file wieh "FINAL" in the filename which contains all normalizations.

+All output bed FILES have the following format : chr    start   end    dataset.tf.cell_line    atypeak_score   strand

 The one you want is "{cell_line}_FINAL_merged_doublons_normalized_corr_group_normalized_by_tf.bed"